davidrhoden/davidrhoden-basic-netlify/timeline/stacks-big-top-sep-11-2012.md

 title: The Stacks played at the Big Top.
 date: 2012-09-11T22:00:00.000Z
 summary: We went on real late if I recall.
 excerpt: We went on real late if I recall.
 image: rock/stacks-big-top-sep-11-2012/flyer120911.png
 tags:
   - post
+  - rock
-  - cats
+  - New Orleans
-  - Sally
+  - The Stacks
-  - Brooklyn
+  - Clint Maedgen
-  - Bushwick
+  - Dinteen
-  - yards
+  - The Big Top

 ---

+Clint Maedgen at 8
+The Stacks at 9
+Dinteen Experience at 10
+Tuesday, September 11
+The Big Top
+1638 Clio Street
+New Orleans Louisiana

+We actually went on after eleven, long after all but three or four people had cleared out of the place.

 <div id="viewport">